 But how do you get to become that hero in your own life story if you’re feeling so much shame all the time?

 Read this next one:

-6. Create a new mindset where the hero of your story will survive.
+6. Create a new mindset where the “new you” can emerge.

 Have you ever watched a movie where the hero dies?
 I kinda hate those movies.